This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Again, with an improvement of the gut came an improvement of mental well-being.
 Patients in this study took the probiotic Bifidobacterium longum NCC3001 daily.

-Studies show that patients with inflammatory diseases are prone to depression.
+Studies have shown that patients with inflammatory diseases are prone to depression.
 The theory is that a dysregulation of the pathways involved in the gut-brain axis is responsible for this phenomenon.

-Research indicates that inflammation leads to depression, and depression worsens cytokine responses, so it’s really just a vicious cycle.
+Research has indicated that inflammation leads to depression, and depression worsens cytokine responses, so it’s really just a vicious cycle.

-Research shows that stress is intimately tied to our guts — thereby proving the gut-brain connection.
+Research has revealed that stress is intimately tied to our guts, thereby proving the gut-brain connection.

 We know that gut health influences anxiety and the body’s response to stress as part of the brain-gut connection.